christianb93/openstack-labs/roles/neutron_agents/README.md

 * we need to specify the name of the node on which the nova server is running in nova_metadata_host
 * we also need to specify the shared secret that is used to protect the traffic between the nova metadata server and neutron - this needs to be the same secret as in the nova configuration

+In addition, the agents also need some of the configuration in the main configuration file neutron.conf.
+To allow the controller and network nodes to be on the same host, we use the same configuration for this file on both the network node and the controller node.

 Requirements
 ------------